 - 3-1.
 Develop a testbench to verify the 4-bit ripple carry adder functionality.
 Use the ripple carry design (and its associated fulladder_dataflow module) you developed in Part 3-1 of Lab 2.
 Modify the design to include 2 units of inertial delay for every assignment statement in the design.
-Develop a testbench such that it computes expected output, compares the result, and displays the result as "Test Passed" or "Test Failed" - 3-1-1.
-Open PlanAhead and create a blank project called lab4_3_1. - 3-1-2.
+Develop a testbench such that it computes expected output and compares the result. - 3-1-1.
+Open Vivado and create a blank project called lab4_3_1. - 3-1-2.
 Add the VHDL module you used in part 3-1 of Lab 2.
 Modify the design to include 2 units of inertial delay for every assignment statement in the design.
 Develop a testbench such that it computes expected output, compares the result, and displays the result as "Test Passed" or "Test Failed". - 3-1-3.
 Simulate the design for the desired time and verify that the design works.
 You should be able to verify just by looking in the console window of the simulator.